Price Discrimination in International Airline Markets: Model

 \section{Model}

-In this section, we present a model of dynamic pricing by a profit-maximizing multi-product monopoly airline that sells a fixed number of economy ($0 \leq K^{e}<\infty$) and first-class ($0 \leq K^{f}<\infty$) seats.
-We assume passengers with heterogeneous and privately known preferences arrive before the date of departure ($t\in\{0,\ldots, T\}$) for a nonstop flight.
-Every period the airline has to choose the ticket prices and the maximum number of unsold seats to sell at those prices before it realizes the demand (for that period).
+In this section, we present a model of dynamic pricing by a profit-maximizing multi-product monopoly airline that sells a fixed number of economy seats ($0 \leq K^{e}<\infty$) and first-class seats ($0 \leq K^{f}<\infty$) on a flight.
+We assume that nonstop passengers with heterogeneous and privately known preferences (i.e., their willingness-to-pay for an economy and first-class seat) arrive before departure ($T$).
+Additionally, the plane's capacity is occupied by passengers that use the flight segment as part of a multi-segment trip.
+Every period the airline has to choose ticket prices and the maximum number of seats to {release} at those prices, but before the demand realizes (for that period).

-Our data indicate essential sources of heterogeneity in preferences that differ by reason for travel: willingness-to-pay, valuation of quality, and purchase timing.
-Further, variability and non-monotonicity in fares suggest a role for uncertain demand.
-Our model's demand-side seeks to flexibly capture this multi-dimensional heterogeneity and uncertainty that serves as an input into the airline's dynamic-pricing problem.
-Furthermore, our model's supply-side seeks to capture the inter-temporal and intra-temporal tradeoffs faced by an airline in choosing its optimal policy.
+Our data indicate essential sources of heterogeneity in preferences that differ by reason-for-travel and purchase timing.
+Further, variability and non-monotonicity in {observed} fares suggest a role for uncertain demand.
+Our demand-side {model} seeks to flexibly capture this multi-dimensional heterogeneity and uncertainty that serves as an input into the airline's dynamic-pricing problem.
+Furthermore, our supply-side {model} seeks to capture an airline's inter-temporal and intra-temporal trade-offs in choosing its optimal policy.